Applying for Certification

 Note: Depending on your version of Adobe Acrobat, you may be able to save these documents to your desktop.
 If you do not have the capability to save these forms, you may either complete them interactively and immediately print them out or print and complete them manually.

-One Client Confirmation form must be completed for each Case Description (each reported case must have a corresponding client confirmation).
-Applicants who are from the banking or lending community, or have experience in a field in which providing clients’ names and contact information is prohibited or impossible to provide (i.e., the company has been liquidated and finding clients to attest to responsibilities cannot be done), may seek Client Confirmations from immediate supervisor(s) in the applicant’s current firm or the firm in which the applicant worked at the time of the engagement.
-Applicants must fully disclose the circumstances as to why these particular individuals were recruited to complete the client confirmations.
+Applicants who are from the banking or lending community, or have experience in a field in which providing clients’ names and contact information is prohibited or impossible to provide (i.e., the company has been liquidated and finding clients to attest to responsibilities cannot be done), may seek Position and Experience Confirmations from immediate supervisor(s) in the applicant’s current firm or the firm in which the applicant worked at the time of the engagement.
+Applicants must fully disclose the circumstances as to why these particular individuals were recruited to complete the confirmations.
 To become certified, these proxies must be able to fully explain the applicant’s responsibilities so that the Standards Subcommittee is confident that the applicant has the required restructuring experience.
-The Standards Subcommittee has the authority to reject the Client Confirmation or the circumstances under which certain individuals were recruited.
+The Standards Subcommittee has the authority to reject the Position and Experience Confirmation or the circumstances under which certain individuals were recruited.

 Application Portfolios are considered complete when all above documents are received by TMA.
 Applicants CANNOT sit for an examination until they have submitted their Application for Certification form and $295 application fee.